 "High-fat fish also provides a rich source of protein," says Wang.

-To meet the increasing demand of customers, Wang revealed that she had to pluck about 15kg of feathers every day.
-Within 2 months, they used up 5 pairs of tweezers.
-Her hands and elbows often ached due to the intensity of the work.
+To meet the increasing demand of customers, Wang revealed that every day she had to pluck about 15kg of feathers from fishing floats.
+Within 2 months, they used up 5 tweezers.
+Her hands and elbows often ached due to the intensity of her work.

 Source: https://dantri.com.vn/du-lich/quan-phao-cau-ga-e-am-bong-dat-khach-nho-buoi-phat-song-ky-la-luc-nua-dem-20250519184322372.htm